akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

 **Problems request-response:**

- * Often the response that the other actor wants to send back is not a part of the protocol the sending actor (see adapted request response or ask)
+ * Often the response that the other actor wants to send back is not a part of the sending actor's protocol (see adapted request response or ask)
  * It is hard to detect and that a message request was not delivered or processed (see ask)
  * Unless the protocol already includes a way to provide context, for example a request id that is also sent in the response, it is not possible to tie an interaction to some specific context without introducing a new, separate, actor